thinksalot/book-notes/thinking_fast_and_slow.md

 - Bat-and-ball like questions are somewhat better indicators of intelligence that conventional measure of intelligence such as IQ tests

 ### The associative machine
-- **Associative activation**: ideas that have been evoken trigger many other ideas, in a spreading cascade of activity in your brain
+- **Associative activation**: ideas that have been evoked trigger many other ideas, in a spreading cascade of activity in your brain
 - Banana-Vomit example: the word evokes memories, which evoke emotions, which in turn evoke facial expressions and other reactions
 - System treats the mere conjunction of two words as representation of reality.
 Your body reacted in an attenuated replica of a reaction to the real thing, and the emotional response and physical recoil were part of the interpretation of the event. **Congnition is embodied: you think with your body, not only with your brain**
 - The mechanisam that causes these mental events: **association of ideas**